The Final Nails in the Coffin: California Supreme Court Rejects Coverage for COVID-19 Business Interruption Claims

 Recent Client Win

-In a decisive bench trial, Partner Steve Raucher of Reuben Raucher & Blum secured a favorable judgment for a commercial property owner facing a significant personal injury claim.
+In a decisive bench trial, Steve Raucher of Reuben Raucher & Blum secured a favorable judgment for a commercial property owner facing a significant personal injury claim.
 The plaintiff, hired by an unlicensed handyman to assist with debris removal, sustained injuries from a fall off a ladder and sought over $1 million in damages.

 Given the handyman’s unlicensed status, the plaintiff argued that the property owner should be held liable as a statutory employer, making the owner responsible for the injuries.
 However, RRB successfully proved the handyman exemption applied, as the total contract price was less than $500—a key factor in shielding the property owner from liability.